How to uninstall packages using YUM command?

 Conclusion

-To summarize, getting rid of packages in Linux via the YUM command is an easy task that entails recognizing the specific package or packages that you want to delete and then carrying out the necessary commands.
+To summarize, getting rid of software packages on Linux via the YUM command is an easy task that entails recognizing the specific package or packages that you want to delete and then carrying out the necessary commands.
 This piece has directed you on how to view installed packages, eliminate one or more packages, uninstall groups of packages, and handle dependencies.
 By adhering to these guidelines and adjusting the yum.conf file to uninstall dependencies automatically, you can proficiently manage and tidy up your Linux system.
 Becoming proficient in these YUM commands is crucial for any Linux user looking to streamline their package management process.

 Reference

-Here’s the complete yum cheatsheet by red hat for your perusal.
+Here’s the complete yum cheatsheet by Red Hat for your perusal.